cdl-geneseo/geneseo-dictionary/H/Have-a-cow.md

 # Have a cow

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Have a cow

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 v.
 To overreact or become upset, especially for no reasonSource: Dictionary of Geneseo English, Spring 1999 - Kocher - 2006As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origins.(Flynn, G-M, 2012)Of those surveyed in 2008, 86.4% knew the word, and of those, 0% learned it in Geneseo.
 Talbot, 2008.